SimpleDAM/Back-End/README.md

 `/api/index.php?entity=asset&action=list&start=0&limit=10&sort=assetid&dir=asc`

 Depending upon the server's operating system, developers may choose to implement these so-called pretty URLs using a different approach.
-The above information is provided solely to demonstrate what the API entry point is expecting when using Apache and PHP.
+The above information is provided solely to demonstrate what the API entry point is expecting when using Linux, Apache and PHP.